Quantum of the Seas

 Quantum of the Seas is a Quantum-class cruise ship currently operated by Royal Caribbean International and is the lead ship of her class.
 At her time of delivery in 2014, Quantum of the Seas was the third largest cruise ship in the world by gross tonnage.
-She is currently deployed to serve the Alaskan and Australian cruise markets.
+She is currently deployed to serve the Alaskan and Australian cruise markets and is expected to begin servicing the Mexican market out of Los Angeles in November 2025.

 History

 Planning and construction

 On 11 February 2011, Royal Caribbean announced that it had ordered the first of a new class of ships from the Meyer Werft shipyard in Papenburg, Germany, scheduled to be delivered by Fall 2014.
 At the time, the project was code-named "Project Sunshine".
 Later that year, two 20.5-megawatt ABB Azipod XO propulsion units were ordered for the ship.

 Meyer Werft performed the steel cutting for the ship on 31 January 2013, the same day it was announced that the new ship would be named Quantum of the Seas, making her the lead vessel of the Quantum class.

 Quantum of the Seas had her keel laid down on 2 August 2013.
 She was floated out from the shipyard on 9 August 2014.
 Her River Ems conveyance began on 21 September 2014 and her sea trials began three days later, on 24 September.

+There is the Bionic Bar which features robotic bartenders from Makr Shakr.